Life Changing Events

 It’s the other events that haunt us … the life changing events that we are plunged into without choice or warning.
 Individual crisis that most everyone eventually gets a turn at.
 The call that a loved one is dying, an accident that changes life forever, a diagnose, a breakup, a job loss all change the course of life from that moment on and we find individuals forging on in places they have not stepped willingly.

 That day still feels so fresh.
-We can hardly believe it’s been five years.
+We can hardly believe it’s been more than a decade.
 We distinctly remember where we were when the news came of that first airplane flying into the Twin Towers in New York.
 The shock, the disbelief coupled with the slow dawning realization that our world had changed that day forever.

 Many individual stories filled the following days.
 Courage and heroism; panic and agony; kindness and sacrifice.
 Individual lives changed forever in a moment as we all witnessed and watched and felt our own hearts torn with the loss we could barely comprehend.